rubyaustralia/roro/2018/201803-rorosyd.md

 - https://www.ruby-lang.org/en/news/2018/02/17/multiple-vulnerabilities-in-rubygems/

 ^
-If you haven't already, please go and update your system Rubygems since a bunch of vulnerabilities were discovered mid-last month, and more details of them in the link here.
+Update your system gems.
+Last month a bunch of vulnerabilities were discovered so running an update will help protect you.
+You can find out more at this link.

 ---